Sponsored Programs FAQs

 No, the OMB Memorandum M-20-18, Managing Federal Contract Performance Issues Associated with the Novel Coronavirus (COVID-19) confirms that “equitable adjustments” to the contract should not negatively affect contractor performance ratings.

 Coronavirus Aid, Relief, and Economic Security (CARES) Act

-Yes.
-In Section 3610, Federal Contractor Authority, of the CARES Act provides discretion to Federal Government agencies to modify the terms and conditions of a contract to reimburse paid leave where contractor employees could not access work sites or telework but actions were needed to keep such employees in a ready state.
-We anticipate receiving additional guidance on how the Federal Government plans to implement this in the near future and will update this response once we receive such guidance.
+Yes, in Section 3610, Federal Contractor Authority of the CARES Act, Federal Government agencies are allowed to modify the terms and conditions of a contract to reimburse paid leave where contractor employees could not access work sites or telework but actions were needed to keep such employees in a ready state.

 PPE may be direct charged to a sponsored project if it is needed to conform with reopening requirements* of research labs AND such costs are being consistently charged to all benefiting activities equitably (e.g., all sponsored projects and all non-sponsored activities with similar needs are required to cover their share of the cost of such items).
 Standard costing guidelines, including allocation expectations as outlined in Virginia Tech Policy No. 3240 Costing Principles for Sponsored Projects, must be followed for PPE wholly or partially charged to sponsored project funds.

 If PPE is charged to multiple sponsored projects or to a combination of sponsored projects and institutional fund sources, the cost must be allocated based on proportional benefit.
 PPE should be purchased centrally through the Procurement Office whenever possible, and the COVID-19 activity code should be used for all purchases related to the COVID-19 pandemic.
 See the following page for further guidance.